dp-os/gez/examples/docs/src/en/guide/start/environment.md

 # Environmental Requirements

-This document introduces the environmental requirements for using this framework, including Node.js environment and browser compatibility.
+This document outlines the environmental requirements for using this framework, including Node.js environment and browser compatibility.

 ## Node.js Environment